 Tip #2: Awareness is key!

 Awareness.
 Sugar was my number one weakness.
 It still is, but I’m now aware of my consumption and I know my limits.
 When I adjusted my intake of the sweet stuff I finally understood the ‘less is more’ philosophy.
 My taste buds became more content and my body was a happy human.
 Did you hear that?
 I didn’t give up sugar completely, I just cut back immensely.
-Toxic foods can do a number on our bodily systems, in other words, bring on inflammation.
+Toxic foods can do a number on our bodily systems; in other words, inflammation.
 I wrote a short ebook on digestion and what things might trigger our inflammation.
 Once we remove the trigger, the inflammation heals.
 Check it out here: Triggers and What to do for IBD.

 What’s for lunch?

 Back in the day of wanting to lose weight, I would only eat a salad for lunch.
 It contained greens, Romaine lettuce, cherry tomatoes, and maybe fresh broccoli.
 I didn’t have any protein or cheese.
 Just veggies.
 I chose whatever salad dressing sounded good, however, I would dip my fork in the dressing before I stabbed a helping of lettuce.
-Not too shabby of a lunch; but for me, it didn’t hold me over, which lead to a Snickers Bar in the afternoon, and then a hefty snack after work.
+Not too shabby of a lunch; but for me, it didn’t hold me over, which led to a Snickers Bar in the afternoon, and then a hefty snack after work.
 Can we say blood sugar on the fritz?

 Tip for losing weight #3: Know your body

 Know your body.
 If you need protein, get protein with every meal.
-Whether its nuts, clean meat, or low-fat dairy (if you can tolerate it) make sure you get enough protein into your diet.
+Whether it’s nuts, clean meat, or low-fat dairy (if you can tolerate it) make sure you get enough protein into your diet.
 If you don’t, you’ll be hungry all the time and your blood sugar will yo-yo.
 Let me reiterate, protein helps you feel satisfied longer, it gives you energy, and need I say meat is an excellent source of B12, B6, zinc, and iron to name a few?